BrianStrout/Fugitiva/README.md

 </p>
 <br />
 <p >
-    This site was built to find a free no app easy was to update a restraurants menu.
-Post Covid-19 a lot of restraurants returned with digital menus, however I noticed that a lot of them featured pdfs, so I was able to build a site that dynamically updates it's pricing and menu onload from Google Sheets.
+This purpose of building this site was built to find a free,
+                  no-app, easy way to provide a restraurant's updated menu to it's costumers.
+Post Covid-19, a lot of restraurants returned with digital menus, however I noticed that a lot of them featured pdfs, which made changes really annoying for waitstaff to keep up with.
+And assuming with that most belts were being tighted in the hospitality business, I wanted to build a site that dynamically builds and updates it's menu with reload items, prices, and descriptions.
+This is only using a template I built and data from Google Sheets.
 This would enable a manager to update the price on the spreadsheet from their phone and have it immediately affect how it is displayed in the menu.
-It was built with HTML, CSS, and Vanilla Javascript.
+This site was built with HTML, CSS, and Vanilla Javascript as well as an API for Google Sheets.
+I used a real menu and information from a restaurant I like in Lisbon.

-    This  site uses the API OpenSheet by Ben Borgers.

  </p>